-Approximately 70,000 to 100,000 Americans have sickle cell anemia, the most common form of an inherited blood disorder that causes the production of abnormal hemoglobin, a protein that attaches to oxygen in the lungs and carries it to all parts of the body.
+Approximately 70,000 to 100,000 Americans have sickle cell disease, the most common form of an inherited blood disorder.
+This disease, which is present in affected individuals at birth, causes the production of abnormal hemoglobin.
+Normally, the hemoglobin protein, which resides inside red blood cells, attaches to oxygen in the lungs and carries it to all parts of the body.
 Healthy red blood cells are flexible so that they can move through the smallest blood vessels.
-In sickle cell anemia, the hemoglobin is abnormal, causing the red blood cells to be rigid and shaped like a "C" or sickle, the shape from which the disease takes its name.
+In sickle cell disease, the hemoglobin is abnormal, causing the red blood cells to be rigid and shaped like a "C" or sickle, the shape from which the disease takes its name.
 Sickle cells can get stuck and block blood flow, causing pain and infections.
-Complications of sickle cell anemia are a result of sickle cells blocking blood flow to specific organs, and include stroke, acute chest syndrome (a condition that lowers the level of oxygen in the blood), organ damage, other disabilities, and in some cases premature death.
+Complications of sickle cell disease occur because the sickled cells block blood flow to specific organs.
+The worst complications include stroke, acute chest syndrome (a condition that lowers the level of oxygen in the blood), organ damage, other disabilities, and in some cases premature death.

 Sickle Cell TraitSickle cell trait

 is an inherited blood disorder that affects approximately 8 percent of African-Americans.
 Unlike sickle cell disease, in which patients have two genes that cause the production of abnormal hemoglobin, individuals with sickle cell trait carry only one defective gene and typically live normal lives without health problems related to sickle cell.
 Rarely, extreme conditions such as severe dehydration and high-intensity physical activity can lead to serious health issues, including sudden death, in individuals with sickle cell trait.back to top

 The Problem With Sickled Cells

 Sickle cell disease is more common in certain ethnic groups, including:

 - People of African descent, including African-Americans (among whom 1 in 12 carries a sickle cell gene)